ABAI is pleased to offer affiliated chapters and those interested in starting chapters its Handbook for Affiliated Chapters.

 - • File a brief annual report for the ABAI Executive Council by April 1 of each year, updating on officers, recent events and activities, goals, and plans for the coming year.

 - • Submit an article for Inside Behavior Analysis by April 1 of each year, to inform ABAI members of work in the field and to promote the chapter’s mission and activities.
-This article will typically be included in the summer issue.

 - • Comply with the policies and guidelines defined in the handbook.